MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bots-filesv4.md

 ## Step-by-step guide

-Follow the [step-by-step guide](../../sbs-file-handling-in-bot.yml) to do Teams File Upload Bot at Microsoft Teams.
+Follow the [step-by-step guide](../../sbs-file-handling-in-bot.yml) to do Teams file upload bot at Microsoft Teams.

 ## Next step